Debian: Sarge and later releases (2005–present)

-Debian is still in development and new packages are uploaded to unstable every day.
+Debian is under continuous development and new packages are uploaded to unstable every day.

-Debian used to be released as a very large set of CDs for each architecture, but with the release of Debian 9 (Stretch) in 2017, these have been dropped.

 Throughout Debian's lifetime, both the Debian distribution and its website have won various awards from different organizations, including Server Distribution of the Year 2011, The best Linux distro of 2011, and a Best of the Net award for October 1998.

 On December 2, 2015, Microsoft announced that they would offer Debian GNU/Linux as an endorsed distribution on the Azure cloud platform.
-Microsoft has also added a user environment to their Windows 10 desktop operating system called Windows Subsystem for Linux that offers a Debian subset.
+Debian has also been made available for installation in Microsoft's Windows Subsystem for Linux, which allows a user to install a tightly integrated Debian virtual machine within Windows.

 Features

 Debian has access to online repositories that contain over 51,000 packages.
 Debian officially contains only free software, but non-free software can be downloaded and installed from the Debian repositories.
 Debian includes popular free programs such as LibreOffice, Firefox web browser, Evolution mail, K3b disc burner, VLC media player, GIMP image editor, and Evince document viewer.
 Debian is a popular choice for servers, for example as the operating system component of a LAMP stack.

+Beyond the typical server environment, Debian is increasingly used in cloud computing, containerization, and artificial intelligence (AI) development.
+It serves as a foundation for Docker containers and is supported by Google Cloud's deep learning virtual machines (VMs), positioning it as a platform for new workloads.